 In the practice of origami, I have learned to keep my eyes open to the possibilities and spirit of any paper that comes into my hands and I can recycle to fold origami models.
 According to the model we fold there will be papers that are more appropriate than others for each particular case.

-The following is a list of found papers I have reused to fold the traditional flapping bird, also known as flapping crane.
+The following is a list of found papers I have reused to fold the traditional flapping bird, also known as the flapping crane.
 All of them present different qualities.
 I evaluated them in terms of their colorfulness and the ease with which the resulting bird flaps.

 - Paper from newsletters.
 These papers tend to be thick.
 The resulting birds don’t always flap easily, and they might tear, but can be colorful and bring different patterns and textures.
 You might want to try them for non-action models.

 - Paper from glossy magazines (color pages).
 Use pages with advertisements, which are usually colorful.
 These papers are usually thin and the flapping action is acceptable.

 - Paper from the back of business envelopes.
 Paper from envelopes is thick.
-Birds make from it don’t flap as easily, but they have nice and delicate patterns.
+Birds made from it don’t flap as easily, but they have nice and delicate patterns.

 - Fruit wrapping papers.
 This paper is just like tissue, so it is not very firm, but the flapping action can be very good.